 Day 1 Arrival in Terceira, Azores - 29th July 2021/28th July 2022

-There's a cheap, direct flight (under £100 )from London Stanstead to Lajes International Airport (Airport Code- TER) on the island of Terceira, Azores and is one of 9 islands that make up the archipeligo.
+There's a cheap, direct flight (around £100 )from London Stanstead to Lajes International Airport (Airport Code- TER) on the island of Terceira, Azores and is one of 9 islands that make up the archipeligo.
 The flight arrives at 15:50 and we'll transfer a short distance to a conveniently located hotel where we will spend the night.
 Time permitting we can pay a visit to Cabo da Praia, the best wetland in the whole archipelago and is a former coastal quarry flooded by the tide twice a day.
 It regularly attracts American shorebirds such as a semi-resident pair of Semipalmated Plovers, whilst there are numerous other shorebirds on the list for this site although we will be too early for most them although there's still a chance of Pectoral Sandpiper, Lesser Yellowlegs or a Spotted Sandpiper to name just a few.
 This is also a really great spot to see Common Quail too.
 Night in Terceira.